lynnkaram/data-mining-and-modeling/README.md

-# Data Mining and Modeling
+# Biomedical Data Science, Mining and Modeling

 Course projects exploring biomedical data mining, machine learning, network analysis, and computational modeling techniques.
+This is part of the CB&B 7520 course at Yale University.

 ## Homework 1: Protein Interaction Networks